-Migrant kids separated for 6 years from family by US government
+The Disappeared

 The girl and the boy then arrived at the border with another aunt and cousin, and likewise told officials they were seeking asylum, according to documents the aunt in North Carolina was given when she filed to be the children’s sponsor.

 Family members said the four were first placed in a holding cell.
-It wasn’t too cold, as some ICE holding cells are, and everyone was given aluminum blankets to cover themselves if needed.
+It wasn’t too cold, as some holding cells are, and everyone was given aluminum blankets to cover themselves if needed.
 Within a few hours, the girl and her brother were taken away.
 The aunt and her daughter stayed behind and were ultimately released.

 Records indicate the children were moved to the custody of ORR and into the care of a contractor called Morrison Child & Family Services in Portland, Oregon, in November 2013.
 They were placed in a program called Micasa, which specialized in short-term foster care for unaccompanied minors under the age of 14.
 The girl was 10 and her brother was 8.